This was my second year in a row that I've done 21 Summits in one day.

 A lot of the suffering that came out of this day was a natural result of the terrain, but some of it was self-imposed.
 Now's the time where I explain the self-imposed suffering portion, and I'm sure this will make more than one person shake their head.

 A recent paper had me in an experimental mood.
 The paper, "The physical, mental and hormonal responses to short-term intensified training in well-trained cyclists with a high carbohydrate nutritional intervention" presented at the 2nd World Congress of Cycling Science, had me curious enough about a handful of things that I decided to use the third lap as an experimental model.
 I decided to do that 4hr lap on nothing but water... no calories at all.
 Why no calories?
 Well I believe part of my job as a racing coach is to push my own horizons so I can better inform my own athletes.
 For over a year now, one of my many pet projects has been practically exploring the subject of how things play together when looking specifically at fuel source/energy systems/intensity factor/timeline as part of training and in race, with a primary focus on ketosis/low carb.
-It's just one of the many rabbit holes I like to tumble down as part of my own coaching interests.
 Over the last year I've learned quite a bit on this specific subject, primarily due to newly published research and the modern day ability to connect dots that weren't previously there a year ago.
 But beyond the academic focus, I've done a lot of experimentation while I've been out on longer rides, I've also done races this year (two of them were 24hr Solo's) using an experimental fueling model in order to test against some theories - it's been fun and enlightening.
 I've learned things over this last year that I wish I would have know about 26 24hr Solo's ago.

 What did I learn from the experiment?
-Uhmmm that it was a hard 4hrs.
+Uhmmm those final 4hrs were hard.
 Beyond that, I learned quite a lot.
 It once again confirmed what I already knew through lots of other similar situations - the reality being that pacing and fuel uptake rates are critical for optimal performance in ultra-endurance events, but also, a lot can still be achieved under imperfect pacing and fueling conditions.
 Of course there are a lot more observations that came out of the experiment, but I'll save all that for another time.

 This was my second year in a row that I've done 21 Summits in one day.